MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/EMAIL.md

 - **Internal Whitespace** - Triggers when there is any whitespace separating 2 non-empty sections of the email.
 Note, whitespace is valid before the first character of the email and after the last, although this is removed under sanitisation.

-- **Character Limit** - There is a 254-character limit on the email field, it will not allow a user to enter more characters than this.
+- **Character Limit** - There is a 254-character limit on the email field as mandated by the [RFC3696](https://www.rfc-editor.org/errata_search.php?rfc=3696&eid=1690), it will not allow a user to enter more characters than this.